brianhanifin/Home-Assistant-Config/README.md

 ---

-All of my configuration files are tested against the most stable version of home-assistant using [Travis][travis-build-status].
+All of my configuration files are tested against the most stable version of home-assistant using [Github Actions](https://github.com/brianhanifin/Home-Assistant-Config/actions).

 [lovelace-01t]: ./README-images/01_home_t.jpeg